 Integration with Surrounding Site Four primary pedestrian paths define the site concept: first, the 15m-wide Evagoras Avenue pedestrian promenade connecting a new Eleftheria Square to the sites of the future House of Representatives, proposed State Gallery and Cultural Center; second, a partially covered landscaped stoa lined with retail and exhibition spaces, that diverts you from Evagoras Avenue into the Square; third, the reflecting pool passage that links the ground level restaurants and entrances of the National Theater to Urban Pact.
 The fourth primary path is the wide folded down ramp that connects the corner of Evagoras and Vasileos Pavlou with the entire park.

 Parking Concept The underground parking facility is accessed through two ramps near the northern edge of the site, one from Vasileos Pavlou Street on the west and the other from Grigori Afxentiou Street on the east, as per the competition brief.
 Drivers reaching the first basement have the option to either self park in one of the 180 conventional spaces or drive to one of the 9 car lifts located near the entrance ramp, leaving their car to be automatically transported and stored in the 3 levels below, utilizing a fully automatic robotic car parking system with a capacity of about 1250 cars.
 The adoption of this system offers a significant space advantage, as well construction period and operational savings to the strategic investor, without sacrificing service quality and the safety of the user.
 The car storage area in basement levels 2 to 4 is only accessible to maintenance personnel.
 An automatic car wash facility is also provided at the first basement level.
 After parking, drivers are led via stairs and lifts to the public Square or diagonal stoa with easy access to the commercial spaces of the project, the elevated park, surrounding streets, National Theatre and government buildings in the immediate vicinity.

+Diversity of Experience and Use We propose a diverse mosaic of overlapping uses, avoiding rigidly delineated areas for any one use or user.
+This prototypical urban park, composed of planted surfaces integrated with wood and stone linear pedestrian paths includes an outdoor sculpture area integrated with casual built in seating, and soft surfaces where children can play freely up to the protected edges of the park, interacting with the art, plantings and trees, not unlike being in a natural rural landscape, as opposed to the fenced restrictions of conventional playgrounds.
 Government workers can at midday seek out the shade of the “forest” of wood gazebos with their seating and views over the urban landscape or in the winter recline in the sun on the south facing gazebo backs.
 Wood bleachers seating over 600 allow viewing of live performances and projected images.
 All these overlaps are anchored at the bottom of the park by dense shade trees, through which to view the dancing waters of the reflecting pool between URBAN PaCT and the National Theater.
 The dramatic space of the Square, ringed by indoor / outdoor cafes, bars and bistros, and a stage for impromptu or formal cultural events, along with overflow from the National Theater’s restaurant crossing over the reflecting pool into the Square, enriches this diversity.
 The rim of the Square’s oculus becomes flush with its pavement thus allowing seamless pedestrian park access.
 It accommodates glass elevators and open stairs providing a dramatic entrance for people from the self parking level below.

 Urban Pact is also envisaged as a destination for tourists and others who come here to experience a different kind of city park, while viewing indoor and outdoor art exhibitions.
 Young people can socialize in full view making music or simply sitting on the planted slopes of the park.
 In the evenings the park and its Square would be enlivened by its proximity to the activities of the National Theater and during warm weather, the reintroduction of the outdoor cinema with seating for at least 300.